Amit-Jaydeepsingh-Thakur/Customised-Music-Player/README.md

 # Customised-Music-Player

 1. This is the Customised Music Player App.
-2. It is created by the
+2. It is created by :-
     a.
 Vanilla Javascript
     b.
 HTML5
     c.
 CSS